 New Hampshire Unemployment Notice Poster Required

-The Unemployment Notice is an unemployment law poster by the New Hampshire Department Of Labor.
+The Unemployment Notice is a labor law posters poster by the New Hampshire Department Of Labor.
 This is a mandatory posting for all employers in New Hampshire, and businesses who fail to comply may be subject to fines or sanctions.

 This poster describes how to get unemployment benefits, what information you should have available when filing for Unemployment, and knowledge on who pays for Unemployment Compensation.